F3 is an amazing alternative to h2testw, that allows you to test a USB flash drive to find out if it has less capacity than it claims.

 Download it, compile it and install it with:

 $ make $ make experimental # make install

 This is the list of materials you’ll need for the project:

-For the USB to serial/UART converter, be sure it has a DTR pin.
+For the USB to serial/UART converter, make sure it has a DTR pin.

 Build the hardware using the following schematic (here is a PDF of it):

-The reason I used a battery here is to make it easy to build without the need of a power supply.
-And yes, I know I could use a voltage booster to use the USB 5v supply, but then over current problems may appear and… Lets just keep the computer safe shall we?
+The reason I used a 9V battery here is to make it easy to build without the need for an external power supply.
+And yes, you could use voltage booster to use the USB 5v supply, but then over-current issues may appear and… Let’s just keep the computer safe, shall we?

 # ln -s /dev/ttyYOURDEVICE /dev/ttyUSB0

 Now you can probe your USB flash drive using the reset-type option with a value of 2: